averbraeck/opentrafficsim/docs/01-technical/branch-merge-developer.md

 ## 1 Make a branch in GitHub to take care of local changes

-The branch ensures that working on a temporary inconsistent code base Is not a problem since it is isolated from the main branch (or the stable branch) that users may check out.
+The branch ensures that working on a temporary inconsistent code base Is not a problem since it is isolated from the main branch (and the stable branch) that users may check out.
 Go to the project and select "branches".
 The number of existing / active branches is given:

 ![](../images/01-technical/git-branch-merge-001.png)

 Select new branch and provide the name.
-Typically, the branch forks from main, but sometimes a small helper branch is needed for an existing branch.
+Typically, the branch forks from main, but sometimes a small side-branch is needed for a development branch that is not the main branch.

 ![](../images/01-technical/git-branch-merge-002.png)